The core idea behind this site is two key principles.

 The first is that the final score of a game can be very misleading.
 There are lots of ways to win by six - and by calculating a cumulative win probability, we can resolve this problem and better understand just how close a game was.

 The second key principle is a belief that we draw too many conclusions based on the outcome of a game.
 It is unfortunate that the end result of a game has to "collapse" into one of two values - a win or a loss.
-I understand that 30% of a team can't move on in a single-elimination tournament (I'm typing this a few minutes after the 2014 Round of 32 Wichita St - Kentucky game), and that there is a single winner - but the outcome of a single play (perhaps a contested long 3 pointer) should not cloud our judgment of how good a specific is team or how well they played.
+I understand that 30% of a team can't move on in a single-elimination tournament (I'm typing this a few minutes after the 2014 Round of 32 Wichita St - Kentucky game), and that there is a single winner - but the outcome of a single play (perhaps a contested long 3 pointer) should not cloud our judgment of how good a specific team is or how well they played.

 The original research behind this system was presented at the 2012 MIT Sloan Sports Analytics conference.
 A copy of research paper can be found here.